 Insycle is built from the ground up to facilitate collaboration on your data.
 You are not limited by the number of users.
 You are not metered in any way.
 With Insycle, your plan is based on the number of records in your database.
 You can make as many changes and updates to your data as necessary, and invite as many team members to help as you would like.

 With unlimited people from your teams helping you, you can use Insycle’s powerful features to ensure that your data is always in the best possible shape.
-All stakeholders can be included in conversations, given access to Insycle, and collaborate with you to build out templates, processes, and rules that help your organization to improve its data management across the board.
+All stakeholders can be included in conversations, given access to Insycle, and collaborate with you to build templates, processes, and rules that help your organization improve its data management across the board.

 Connect Many Apps to Insycle